 Biodiversity Duty Report

 We have a legal duty to protect and conserve biodiversity and we must report how we have done this.
-The Biodiversity duty report below details this for the period 2011-2014:
+The Biodiversity duty reports below detail this for the periods 2011-2014 and 2015-2017.

 Biodiversity and development

 Development of all kinds can put pressure on our natural environment.
 However development